 What better person to have in defence than someone who can literally sense danger coming?
-Spider-Man will be a great asset on this front, his quick reactions combining with his strength and agility to stop people when they eventually give up trying to run through the two literal brick walls in central defence.
-His speed will make him ideal to quickly turn defence into a counter-attack, and get it forward to the big guns up front.
+Spider-Man will be a great asset on this front, his quick reactions can combine with his strength and agility to stop people (when they eventually give up trying to run through the literal brick walls I’ve put in central defence).
+His speed makes him ideal to quickly turn defence into a counter-attack, and get it forward to the big guns up front.
 Plus with his web-slinging abilities, I’d imagine his long throws would put even Rory Delap to shame.
 So what if he’s wearing a mask?
 Players with broken noses do it all the time!

 Kind of reminds me of: Ashley Cole

 In this position I’ve resisted getting another brick wall, and gone for something a little different with Deadpool.
 I think his size and tenacity would make him Makélélé-esque in this position, with the key attributes of being both stubborn and completely indestructible.
 He’s going to drive the opposition, and possibly his own team-mates, nuts with his back-chat, but he will get the job done.
 He also has no moral compass and no sense of mortality, so he will do anything and everything to ensure that his enemies don’t make it past him.
 What more could you ask for from a defensive mid?